Narrow-Code/WIG-Android/README.md

 **How to Clear Ownerships**
 - In Scanner View have Ownership table selected
 - Click the **CLEAR** button toward the bottom left of the table

+### Search Ownerships <a name="search-ownerships"></a>
+- In Scanner View have Ownership table selected
+- Click on magnifying glass icon toward upper right hand side of Ownership table
+- Enter search criteria and select Search
+- Click on the Ownership you would like to add to the table
+- Click the Add button in the prompt
+- Click Cancel button at the bottom of the search popup
+- Ownership will be added to the table

 ---

 ## Appendix <a name="appendix"></a>